Whither Melania Trump? 12 days without a public sighting

 It's been 12 days since the last public sighting of first lady Melania Trump, who had been planning on splitting her time between Washington and New York, where the couple's son, Barron, is completing the school year.

+And when a solemn scene unfolded Wednesday afternoon as Trump boarded Marine One to pay his respects to a fallen service member's family in Delaware, he was accompanied by first daughter, Ivanka -- a reminder that she is his closest family in Washington.

-On January 21, she went to the post-inauguration multi-faith prayer service at Washington's National Cathedral -- her last public appearance.
+Melania Trump's last public appearance was on January 21, when she went to the post-inauguration multi-faith prayer service at Washington's National Cathedral.
 The next day, which coincided with the couple's 12th wedding anniversary, Melania Trump returned to New York City, Barron in tow.

 A spokeswoman for the first lady told CNN Trump would be returning to Trump Tower -- temporarily.